Mexico–Spain relations: Bilateral agreements

 Over the years, both nations have signed numerous bilateral agreements and treaties such as an Agreement on Scientific and Technical Cooperation (1977); Agreement on the elimination of visas (1977); Agreement on Cultural and Educational Cooperation (1978); Agreement on Nuclear Energy Cooperation for peaceful purposes (1979); Air Transportation Agreement (1979); Agreement on Economic and Commercial Cooperation (1980); Extradition Treaty (1984); Agreement on the Avoidance of Double-Taxation (1984); Tourism Agreement (1996); Agreement on the Promotion and Protection of Investments (1997); Agreement on Cooperation between the Bank of Mexico and Bank of Spain (2014) and an Agreement on Cooperation against Organized Crime (2014).

 Transport

-There are direct flights between Mexico and Spain through the following airlines: Aeroméxico, Air Europa, Evelop Airlines, Iberia and Wamos Air.
+There are direct flights between Mexico and Spain through the following airlines: Aeroméxico, Air Europa, Iberia, Iberojet, Wamos Air and World2Fly.
+The Madrid-Mexico City flight route, operated by Iberia and Aeroméxico, is the busiest transatlantic flight departing Latin America.

 Cultural cooperation

-Both nations have established cultural centers in their respective capitals in order to promote the development of both Mexico and Spain, through greater knowledge of both nations in cultural, business, entrepreneurship, tourism, gastronomic, and community development issues.
+Both countries have established cultural centers in their respective capitals in order to promote the development of both Mexico and Spain, through greater knowledge of both nations in cultural, business, entrepreneurship, tourism, gastronomic, and community development issues.

+Spain is the European country with which Mexico has traditionally held the largest academic exchange.
+Both countries actively promote the Spanish language as a symbol of common identity and heritage.
+In 2015, the kings of Spain witnessed the signing of an agreement between the National Autonomous University of Mexico (UNAM), the Instituto Cervantes and the University of Salamanca, to implement the National Service for the Evaluation of the Spanish Language (SIELE) in Mexico, which allows accrediting the command and level of Spanish of any user electronically.